tacticrealtime/creative-validator/README.md

 # Development

-During development it is more convenient to execute local version (as described in previous paragraph).
+During development it is more convenient to execute local version (as described in [paragraph about local installation and usage](#installation-and-usage-on-linux-local-installation-and-usage)).
 You only need to run `npm install` once - for installing dependencies.
 If you change only `.js` code and/or `config/*.json` files you don't need to run `npm install` again.
 If you prefer to run global version `npm install -g` then you need to do global install after every change in code or config files.